thatstoasty/prism/README.md

 - Flags can have values passed by using the `=` operator.
 Like `--count=5` OR like `--count 5`.

 ## TODO

+I am considering restructuring the code to make use of a top level `CLI` or `App` struct that can be used to manage the commands and subcommands.
+There are some command configurations which only make sense at the top level, such as the `read_from_stdin` flag, and we always make sure to execute from the top level command when `command.execute()` is called.

 ### Features